-After careful consideration, the CCS, led by Associate Professor Sebastian King, was chosen to fund as it resonated strongly with the family’s experiences.
+After careful consideration, the Colorectal and Pelvic Reconstruction Service (CPRS), led by Associate Professor Sebastian King, was chosen to fund as it resonated strongly with the family’s experiences.

 The Kyle Sheldon Memorial Golf Day, which runs annually in January, is the family’s major fundraising event.
 Organised by Kyle’s brother Joel and his friends, the day was initially established to get mates together to remember Kyle over a round of golf.
 The inaugural event in 2017 received overwhelming support from the community, raising $7,000, and continues to grow larger every year.